amferraz/kindle-dict-en-pt/README.md

 ## Corrections

 The dictionaries rely on the contribution and correction by the people that use them.
 So, if you have found any problems or erros, please, let us know.
 A good way to do this is to create an [issue](https://github.com/amferraz/kindle-dict-en-pt/issues/new) or making a pull request, with the proper corrections/addictions in the ".tab" file.
+The ".tab" file contains the translations and is a simple tab-delimited two-column file you can open and edit easily with softwares such as [LibreOffice Calc](http://www.libreoffice.org/) or Excel.

 ## Credits